gholami-mohammad/ansible-tutorial/README.md

 ```

 The example of using roles is added in the [site_using_roles.yml](./site_using_roles.yml) file.
 (This example was implemented for Ubuntu servers and  tested on Ubuntu 20.04)

+## Handlers

+Handlers are special tasks that run at the end of a playbook run.
+They must call using the `notify` keyword.

+Handlers could be placed in a directory name handlers in the root directory or root directory of each role.

+The example of the handles was added to the previous example to restart the Nginx service in the previous example.